First Bulgarian Empire: Military

 After the formation of the Bulgarian state the ruling elite harboured deep distrust towards the Byzantines, against whose perfidy and sudden attacks they had to maintain constant vigilance in all directions.
 The Byzantine Empire never relinquished its claim over all lands to the south of the Danube and made several attempts to enforce that claim.
 Throughout the existence of the First Empire Bulgaria could expect Byzantine onslaughts aimed at its destruction.
 The steppes to the north-east were home to numerous peoples whose unpredictable pillaging raids were also of concern.
 Therefore, military preparedness was a top priority.
-Guards always stood on the alert and if anyone was to flee during a watch, the responsible guards are killed without hesitation.
+Guards always stood on the alert and if anyone was to flee during a watch, the responsible guards were to be killed without hesitation.
 Before battle, a "most faithful and prudent man" was sent to inspect all the arms, horses, and materiel, and being ill-prepared or readied in a useless fashion was punishable by death.
 Capital punishment was also prescribed for riding war horses in peacetime.

 The Bulgarian army was armed with various types of weapons, the most widely used being sabres, swords, battle axes, spears, pikes, daggers, arkans, and bows and arrows.
 The soldiers were often trained to use both spears and bows.
 The Bulgarians wore helms, mail armor and shields for defence.
 The helms were usually cone-shaped, while the shields were round and light.
 The armor was of two types – wedge riveted mail consisting of small metal rings linked together, and scale armour consisting of small armour plates attached to each other.
 Belts were very important for the early Bulgarians and were often decorated with golden, silver, bronze or copper buckles that reflected the illustrious origin of the holder.

 The most important part of the army was the heavy cavalry.
 In the early 9th century the Bulgarian Khan could muster 30,000 riders "all covered in iron" who were armoured with iron helms and chainmail.
 The horses too were covered with armour.
 As the capital, Pliska, was situated in an open plain, the cavalry was essential for its protection.
 The fortification system of the inner regions of the country was reinforced with several fortified trenches covering huge spaces and supporting the manoeuvrability of the cavalry.